 Book a rental car and drive to Warsaw

 From Frankfurt an der Oder the distance to Warsaw is 474 kilometres.
 Pretty much as soon as you cross the border, the highways in Poland attract toll fees.
-The highway to Warsaw is world-class and brand new.
+The highway to Warsaw from Berlin is world-class and brand-new.
 It makes for a smooth ride with a speed limit of 130 kilometres an hour.

 You can pick up a hire car at any major airport in Europe, with no restrictions on driving between Germany and Poland.
-If you want to break the trip up Poznan is a good place to stay the night and explore the medieval town centre before heading on your way.
+If you want to break the trip up Poznan is a good place to stay the night and explore the medieval town centre before heading on your way from Berlin to Warsaw.

 Planning a trip to Warsaw: Here are the best areas to stay in